christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

              Event Correlation
 ```

-This demonstrated a fundamental SOC capability:
+This phase demonstrated a fundamental SOC capability:

 > Reconstructing suspicious activity using evidence collected from multiple security controls.